wearepal/visual-word-tokenizer/README.md

-# Efficient Online Inference of Vision Transformers by Training-Free Tokenization
+# Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers

-Official code for the paper titled [**Efficient Online Inference of Vision Transformers by Training-Free Tokenization**](https://arxiv.org/abs/2411.15397) on Arxiv.
+Official code for the paper titled [**Visual-Word Tokenizer: Beyond Fixed Sets of Tokens in Vision Transformers**](https://openreview.net/forum?id=YYOS1FHYG3) on TMLR.

 > The cost of deploying vision transformers increasingly represents a barrier to wider industrial adoption.
-Existing compression requires additional end-to-end fine-tuning or incurs a significant drawback to runtime, thus making them ill-suited for online inference.
-We introduce the **Visual Word Tokenizer** (VWT), a training-free method for reducing energy costs while retaining performance and runtime.
-The VWT groups patches (visual subwords) that are frequently used into visual words while infrequent ones remain intact.
-To do so, intra-image or inter-image statistics are leveraged to identify similar visual concepts for compression.
-Experimentally, we demonstrate a reduction in wattage of up to 19% with only a 20% increase in runtime at most.
-Comparative approaches of 8-bit quantization and token merging achieve a lower or similar energy efficiency but exact a higher toll on runtime (up to $2\times$ or more).
+Existing compression techniques require additional end-to-end fine-tuning or incur a significant drawback to energy efficiency, making them ill-suited for online (real-time) inference, where a prediction is made on any new input as it comes in.
+We introduce the Visual-Word Tokenizer (VWT), a training-free method for reducing energy costs while retaining performance.
+The VWT groups visual subwords (image patches) that are frequently used into visual words, while infrequent ones remain intact.
+To do so, intra-image or inter-image statistics are leveraged to identify similar visual concepts for sequence compression.
+Experimentally, we demonstrate a reduction in energy consumed of up to 47%.
+Comparative approaches of 8-bit quantization and token merging can lead to significantly increased energy costs (up to 500% or more).
 Our results indicate that VWTs are well-suited for efficient online inference with a marginal compromise on performance.
+The experimental code for our paper is also made publicly available.

 ## Usage